DoitchinovS/Set-Library/README.md

 # Set-Library
-A class implementation intented for set operations (filtring through set, intersection, union, etc.)
+A class implementation intented for set operations (filtring through a set, intersection, union, etc.)